 Our last need was that it could sleep more than just the two of us.
 We have two granddaughters that will soon be able to go on trips with us and we wanted to make sure they have a place to sleep indoors.

-One final item we wanted, not a deal breaker, but a really nice to have was Azdel composite panels.
-You can read this article and learn why we think having Azdel panels in your travel trailer is a really good thing.
+One final item we wanted, not a deal-breaker, but really nice to have is Azdel composite panels.
+You can read this article and learn why we think having Azdel panels in your travel trailer is a good thing.

-Let’s take a look at the 4 other travel trailers we think are great for couples or retirees who don’t require lots of space.
+Let’s take a look at the 4 other travel trailers we think are the best travel trailers or couples or retirees who don’t require lots of space.

 Winnebago Minnie Drop